Hickory Point Student Handbook

 Dear Hickory Point Families

 Welcome to a new school year.
 Thank you for the opportunity to work with your child(ren).
-Our Hickory Point family is very lucky to have each and every one of their smiling faces with us every day!
+Our Hickory Point family is fortunate to have every one of their smiling faces with us every day!

-The student handbook explains the policies and procedures of District 27 in general and more specifically those of Hickory Point.
-Policies and procedures are important, however, we believe if we maintain a respectful, responsible and kind environment, everything else follows smoothly.
+The student handbook explains the policies and procedures of District 27 in general, specifically those of Hickory Point.
+Policies and procedures are essential; however, everything else will follow smoothly if we maintain a respectful, responsible, and kind environment.

-It has been our experience at Hickory Point that parents send their children to school ready to learn.
-Because of the emphasis our parents place on education, our students have the positive attitude and enthusiasm that contributes to effective learning.
+Our experience at Hickory Point has shown that parents send their children to school ready to learn.
+Because of our parents' emphasis on education, our students have a positive attitude and enthusiasm that contribute to effective learning.
 Please continue to support this healthy relationship between home and school.

 Hickory Point is fortunate to employ an excellent professional staff.
-The teachers create a learning environment that actively engages the children in their own education.
-Please continue to work closely with your child’s classroom teacher so together you can enhance your child’s growth.
+The teachers create a learning environment that actively engages the children in their education.
+Please continue to work closely with your child’s classroom teacher to enhance your child’s growth together.

-Instead of governing the daily life of your child by rules and regulations we emphasize an atmosphere of respect, responsibility and kindness.
-When children have a healthy respect for themselves, one another, their teacher and the physical environment of the school disciplinary issues are minimal.
-Please continue to support us in developing and maintaining an environment of respect, responsibility and kindness at Hickory Point.
+Instead of governing your child's daily life by rules and regulations, we emphasize an atmosphere of respect, responsibility, and kindness.
+When children have a healthy respect for themselves, one another, their teacher, and the school's physical environment, disciplinary issues are minimal.
+Please continue to support us in developing and maintaining an atmosphere of respect, responsibility, and kindness at Hickory Point.

 Sincerely,